fortytw0/needfinder/README.md

 ### How to add a new paper

-1. Add posts from the relevant online community in `data/` following the format in `data/demo.json`
+1. Add posts from the relevant online community in `data/` following the format in `data/demo.airbnb_hosts.jsonl`
 2. Add labels to `data/labels.json` following the format in the file; note the paper title is the key in the JSON structure
-3. Add a config file to `config/my.config.json` following the format in `config/demo.json`
+3. Add a config file to `config/[your config name].json` following the format in `config/demo.json`
-4. Run `python -m src.main -config config/my.config.json` to run the similarity algorithms based on the config file
+4. Run `python -m src.main -config config/[your config name].json` to run the similarity algorithms based on the config file

 ### Main experiment runner